 Scope and Contents

-General correspondence includes many letters touching a variety of phases of the industrial disturbances in the mining regions of the Great Kanawha Valley in 1912-1913, commonly known as the Cabin Creek--Paint Creek strike.
-There are also numerous pamphlets bearing on the candidacy of Theodore Roosevelt for the Presidency in 1912, of whom Governor Glasscock was a supporter.
+General correspondence includes many letters regarding employee unrest in the mining regions of the Great Kanawha Valley in 1912-1913, commonly known as the Cabin Creek-Paint Creek strike.
+Subject files include telegrams, photographs, etc. Newspaper clippings regard the 1912-1913 strikes, among many other subjects.
+Pamphlets pertain to the candidacy of Theodore Roosevelt for the Presidency in 1912, of whom Governor Glasscock was a supporter.

 Correspondents include: Alvey A. Adee, George W. Atkinson, S.B.
 Avis, Albert J. Beveridge, Jonathan Bourne Jr., Frank L. Bowman, Joseph M. Brown, William E. Chilton, William G. Conley, Frank Cox, Lee Cruce, Henry G. Davis, O.K.
 Davis, W.M.O.
 Dawson, Joseph M. Dixon, William Seymour Edwards, Davis Elkins, Stephen B. Elkins, Duncan U. Fletcher, Henry Ford, William Green, Henry D. Hatfield, Charles D. Hilles, James A. Hughes, Hiram W. Johnson, James S. Lakin, Virgil A. Lewis, A.A.
 Lilly, Adam B. Littlepage, Isaac T. Mann, William Hodges Mann, J.F.
 Marsh, Theodore Marburg, George W. McClintic, Robert R. McCormick, Francis E. McGovern, John T. McGraw, George W. Perkins, Gifford Pinchot, William C. Priestly, Ira E. Robinson, Theodore Roosevelt, Nathan B. Scott, Mark Sullivan, Howard Sutherland, William H. Taft, I.C.
 White, and John P. White.